SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 # Conclusions

-We have presented the Quadratic-Quasi-Newton (QQN) algorithm, a new optimization method that combines geometric intuition with mathematical rigor.
-Our contributions include both theoretical insights and practical performance improvements.
+We have presented the Quadratic-Quasi-Newton (QQN) algorithm and a novel tournament-style benchmarking methodology for fair optimization algorithm comparison.
+Our contributions advance both algorithmic development and empirical evaluation standards in optimization research.

-Our empirical validation across 26 benchmark problems demonstrates:
+Our tournament-based evaluation across 30 benchmark problems with 7,800 optimization runs demonstrates:

-1. **Superior Robustness**: QQN-Backtracking achieves 85.4% success rate compared to 72.1% for L-BFGS and 42.3% for Adam.
-On ill-conditioned problems like Rosenbrock_10D, QQN achieves 100% convergence while L-BFGS fails completely.
+1. **Tournament Victory**: QQN variants achieved the highest win rate (33.3%) among all optimizer families, winning 10 out of 30 benchmark problems.
+This dominance is statistically significant (p < 0.05) against all competing families.

+2. **Robust Performance**: The tournament revealed QQN's particular strength on ill-conditioned problems, winning all three Rosenbrock variants including 100% convergence on Rosenbrock_10D where L-BFGS fails completely.

+3. **Methodological Innovation**: The tournament methodology provides a new standard for fair optimizer comparison, eliminating bias from cherry-picked hyperparameters and ensuring each algorithmic approach is represented by its best variant.

-2. **Theoretical Foundation**: Rigorous proofs establish global convergence under mild assumptions and local superlinear convergence matching quasi-Newton methods.
+4. **Theoretical Foundation**: Rigorous proofs establish global convergence under mild assumptions and local superlinear convergence matching quasi-Newton methods.

-3. **Practical Simplicity**: The algorithm requires no problem-specific hyperparameters and admits a concise implementation, making it accessible to practitioners.

-4. **Problem-Specific Excellence**: QQN variants dominate on non-convex smooth problems while remaining competitive on convex problems, providing a robust general-purpose optimizer.
+5. **Practical Impact**: QQN variants dominated machine learning problems, winning 7 out of 8 ML benchmarks, suggesting immediate practical applications.

 The simplicity of QQN's core insight—that quadratic interpolation provides the natural geometry for combining optimization directions—contrasts with the complexity of recent developments.
-This highlights the value of geometric intuition in algorithm design.
+Combined with our tournament methodology, this work establishes new standards for both algorithm development and empirical validation in optimization research.

 **Stochastic Extensions and Limitations**: QQN fundamentally relies on line search along a curved path, requiring accurate function evaluations and gradient information.
 This makes stochastic extensions challenging for several reasons: